vegardgs-ksat/blog/posts/tired_of_rest.md

 This is motivated by multiple factors.
 A paginated response is _often_ stale the moment it is issued, and cannot be reasonably cached.
 Secondly, some pagination designs may rely on supplying the search predicates on each request, or provides a huge opaque cursor.
 By always forcing the pagination into the HTTP request body, we have a consistent rule set for providing it, regardless of chosen pagination mechanism.

-There a multiple pagination mechanisms that can be applicable to ones specific API domain.
+There are multiple pagination mechanisms that can be applicable to ones specific API domain.
 This rule does not enforce any specific mechanism.

 It does however specify the following structure and field names for some predictability.